igor-baiborodine/kiroule.com/content/article/simplify-development-and-testing-with-bilberry-sandbox.md

 After syncing and updating the `themes/bilberry-hugo-theme` submodule, changes are committed and pushed to remote.
 Now it is ready to be merged into the master branch.
-And to complete the procedure, after the merge, I do another check of the test content published to the main URL: https://www.bilberry-sandbox.kiroule.com/.
+To complete the procedure, after the merge, I do another check of the test content published to the main URL: https://www.bilberry-sandbox.kiroule.com/.

 ### Use in Theme Development